Sprechgesang: Notation

 In Schoenberg's musical notation, Sprechstimme is usually indicated by small crosses through the stems of the notes, or with the notehead itself being a small cross.

 Schoenberg's later notation (first used in his Ode to Napoleon Bonaparte, 1942) replaced the 5-line staff with a single line having no clef.
 The note stems no longer bear the 'x', as it is now clear that no specific pitch is intended, and instead relative pitches are specified by placing the notes above or below the single line (sometimes on ledger lines).

 Berg notates several degrees of Sprechstimme, e. g. in Wozzeck, using single-line staff for rhythmic speaking, five-line staves with 'x' through the note stem, and a single stroke through the stem for close-to-singing Sprechstimme.

 In modern usage, it is most common to indicate Sprechstimme by using an 'x' in place of a conventional notehead.

 Use in pop and rock music

 Sprechgesang-style talk-singing has appeared in contemporary pop, rock, punk, and alternative music since the 1960s.
-The Sprechgesang vocal style is also prominent in the Windmill scene, with several groups featuring a vocalist that uses the talk-sing method.
+The Sprechgesang vocal style is also prominent in the Windmill scene and crank wave, with several groups featuring a vocalist that uses the talk-sing method.